Connecticut Western Reserve: History

 Connecticut retained 3366921 acre in Ohio, which became known as the "Western Reserve".
-The state sold the Western Reserve to the Connecticut Land Company in 1796 (possibly 12 August, 2 September, or 5 September 1795) for $1,200,000.
+The state sold the Western Reserve to the Connecticut Land Company in 1796 (possibly August 12, September 2, or September 5, 1795) for $1,200,000.
 The Land Company were a group of investors who were mostly from Suffield, Connecticut.
 The initial eight men in the group (or possibly seven or 35) planned to divide the land into homestead plots and sell it to settlers from the east.

 But the Indian titles to the Reserve had not been extinguished.
 Clear title was obtained east of the Cuyahoga River by the Greenville Treaty in 1795 and west of the river in the Treaty of Fort Industry in 1805.
 The western end of the reserve included the Firelands or "Sufferers' Lands", 500000 acre reserved by Connecticut in 1792 for residents of several New England towns which had been destroyed by British-set fires during the Revolutionary War.

 The next year, the Land Company sent surveyors led by Moses Cleaveland to the Reserve to divide the land into square townships, 5 mi on each side (25 sqmi.
 Cleaveland's team also founded the city of Cleveland along Lake Erie, which became the largest city in the region.
 (The first "a" was dropped; spelling of names was not standardized at the time.)

-In 1798 surveyors laid out the Girdled Road, indicated by girdled trees, which ran from Cleveland to the Pennsylvania state line near Lake Erie.
+In 1798, surveyors laid out the Girdled Road, indicated by girdled trees, which ran from Cleveland to the Pennsylvania state line near Lake Erie.
 A modern portion of Girdled Road still exists by that name.

 The territory was originally named "New Connecticut" (later discarded in favor of "Western Reserve"), and settlers began to trickle in during the next few years.
 Youngstown was founded in 1796, Warren in 1798, Hudson and Ravenna in 1799, Ashtabula in 1803, and Stow in 1804.